tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 --------------------------------------------------------------------------------
 ### 8080 Opcodes Not added to Altair 101

-The following list is from a [popular list](https://github.com/tigerfarm/arduino/blob/master/Altair101/documents/8080opcodes.txt).
+The following list is from a [popular text list](https://github.com/tigerfarm/arduino/blob/master/Altair101/documents/8080opcodes.txt).

 I also use information from a [binary order list](https://github.com/tigerfarm/arduino/blob/master/Altair101/documents/8080opcodesBinaryList.txt), which I find functional and interesting.
-It's also a practical help in that it describes the implementation better than the other list.
+It's also a practical help, in that it describes opcode implementations, better than the other list.
 ````
 Inst      Encoding          Flags   Description
 ----------------------------------------------------------------------